Underspecification in Language Modeling Tasks: A Causality-Informed Study of Gendered Pronoun Resolution: Method 1 Measuring Correlations

 \subsection{Method 1 Experimental Setup}

-For step 1 above, we must materialize the variables in \cref{fig-DAG-w2g}(b) into values we can apply to an LLM.
-Crucially, we require that $X$ contains no real-world causes for $Y$, thus we must find evaluation texts for $X$ that are completely gender-neutral in the real-world target domain.
-Due to real-world \textit{gender vs.\ occupation} correlations, we cannot use popular datasets, such as the Winogender Schema evaluation set~\citep{Rudinger18} for this method.
-We further desire an evaluation dataset compatible with the models' training objectives, to avoid any requirement for model fine-tuning.
+For step 1 above, we must materialize the variables in Figure~\ref{fig-DAG-w2g}b into values we can apply to an LLM.
+Crucially, we require that $X$ contains no real-world causes for $Y$.
+Thus, we must find evaluation texts for $X$ that are completely gender-neutral in the real-world target domain.
+Due to real-world \textit{gender vs.\ occupation} correlations, we cannot use popular datasets, such as the Winogender benchmark~\citep{Rudinger18} for this method.
+We further desire an evaluation dataset compatible with the models' training objectives to avoid any requirement for model fine-tuning.

-Unable to find an existing dataset that satisfied the above requirements, we developed the Masked Gender Challenge (MGC) evaluation set which we detail in \cref{MGC} and \cref{tab:input-text}.
-To avoid evoking gender-dependencies in $X$, the MGC is composed solely of statements about people existing at various `life stages' across \textit{time} and \textit{space}, such as \texttt{`In 1921, \_ was a child.\!'}\!.
+Unable to find an existing dataset that satisfied the above requirements, we developed the Masked Gender Challenge (MGC) evaluation set described in Table~\ref{tab:input-text}.
+To avoid evoking gender-dependencies in $X$, the MGC is composed solely of statements about people existing at various `life stages' across \textit{time} and \textit{space}, such as \texttt{`In 1921, <mask> was a child.\!'}\!.

-For evaluation of models that support MLM-like objectives (both MLM and span curruption): BERT, RoBERTa, BART, and UL2 with a `regular denoising' objective (refered to UL2-20B denoiser), we simply mask the gendered pronoun for prediction.
-For evaluation of models with an autoregressive objective: GPT-family, Flan-UL2 and UL2 with a `strict sequential order denoising' objective (refered to as UL2-20B gen), we wrap each MGC sentence in a simple instruction prompt detailed in \cref{sec:instructions}.
-To discourage cherry picking we use the same very basic three prompts for all models and share all results in this paper.
-Details about the model generation parameters are in \cref{gen-details}.
+For evaluation of models that support MLM-like objectives (both MLM and span corruption): BERT, RoBERTa, BART, and UL2 with a `regular denoising' objective (denoted as UL2-20B denoiser), we simply mask the gendered pronoun for prediction.
+For evaluation of models with an autoregressive objective, GPT-family, Flan-UL2 and UL2 with a `strict sequential order denoising' objective (denoted as UL2-20B gen), we wrap each MGC `\verb${$sentence\verb$}$' in simple instruction prompts detailed further below.
+We set temperature and repetition penalties to 0.
+More inference-time implementation details can be found in Section~\ref{code-appendix}

+To discourage cherry picking, we used a simple pre-established criteria for the selection of three basic instruction prompts that we then applied to all autoregressive models.
+We sought after prompts that could directly elicit the prediction of gendered pronouns with high softmax probabilities (because we report unnormalized values) via spot checking the prompt with several date tokens.
+We stopped our search upon finding prompts that met these criteria (`A' and `B' below), but then later added `C', a permutation on `B', to aid in measurement of LLM sensitivity to the ordering of the text in the instruction prompt.
+All prompts were pre-established prior to the availability of applying these methods to GPT-4 family models.